krisdouglas/Marlin-1.1.9.1-E3-KD/README.md

 <img align="top" width=175 src="buildroot/share/pixmaps/logo/marlin-250.png" />

-This is a modified version of the Marlin 1.1.9.1 release that has been optimised for the Creality Ender-3 with a BLTouch.
+This is a modified version of the Marlin 1.1.9.1 release that has been optimised for the Creality Ender-3 with a BLTouch v3.1.

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).